norvig/paip-lisp/docs/chapter7.md

     ((?x* % ?y*)            (* (/ ?x 100) ?y)))))
 ```

-The main section of STUDENT !!!(span) {:.smallcaps} will search through the list of rules for a response, just as ELIZA !!!(span) {:.smallcaps} did.
+The main section of STUDENT will search through the list of rules for a response, just as ELIZA did.
 The first point of deviation is that before we substitute the values of the `pat-match` variables into the response, we must first recursively translate the value of each variable, using the same list of pattern-response rules.
 The other difference is that once we're done, we don't just print the response; instead we have to solve the set of equations and print the answers.
 The program is summarized in [figure 7.1](#f0010).